15 BEST Hiking Poles To Save Your Knees

 • Cons: Heavier, Telescopic

 These hiking poles feature a two-section telescoping design, flick locks, and cork handles that will absorb your sweat and keep you from slipping down the pole.
-Overall, one of the best standard trekking poles out there.
+Overall, it is one of the best standard trekking poles out there.
 Its downside is a slight bit of weight and the fact it is a telescoping pole.

-Shop For Black Diamond Trail Ergo
+Black Diamond Trail Ergo

-2.)
 REI Co-op Flash Carbon

 Best Hiking Poles REI Coop Flash Carbon